Lixinae/WebCrawler/README.md

 # WebCrawler
-A little webCrawler in Python
+A little webCrawler in Python, using Beautifoul Soup 4

+* Important /!\ : This project is now integrated within the VahenWebsite project (https://github.com/Vahen/VahenWebsite) as a submodule of the project.

 ## How to install